-This guide gives you all the information you need to know in order to invest in Google shares.
+This guide gives you all the information you need to know about Google shares.
 We go through how to invest in the stock market, what to think about before investing, a brief history of Google and its parent company Alphabet, and the best online brokers with which to execute your trades.

-If you already have all the information you need and are looking to buy Google shares as quickly as possible, then all you have to do is follow one of the links in the comparison table below.
+If you just want to get your hands on Google shares as quickly as possible, then all you have to do is follow one of the links in the comparison table below.
 Our comparisons allow you to find the right broker for you quickly and easily.
-If you need more information, simply keep reading this page.
+If you need more information first, simply keep reading this page.

-How to buy Google shares, a step-by-step guide
+How to buy Google stock, a step-by-step guide

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.